pfsense/docs/source/packages/installing-freebsd-packages.rst

 Installing FreeBSD Packages
 ===========================

-.. warning:: These packages are not supported by the pfSense development team.
+.. warning:: These packages are not supported by the pfSense® development team.
 They may break the firewall, be careful!

 In addition to the packages available in the pfSense package system, thousands of additional FreeBSD packages are available.
 If strong